 New Multimedia Tools for Electroacoustic Music Analysis [2010-2013]

-This three-year research project, made possible by an awarded of just under £300,000 by the Arts and Humanities Research Council (AHRC), developed an analysis software package and an analytical toolbox relevant to the breadth of electroacoustic genres.
+This three-year research project, made possible by an award of just under £300,000 by the Arts and Humanities Research Council (AHRC), developed an analysis software package and an analytical toolbox relevant to the breadth of electroacoustic genres.
 This drew together existing methods, engaged the latest interactive and hypermedia tools, and applied them to a range of works to compare their strengths and weaknesses.
 This aimed to illuminate both the procedures and the works.
 We sought to be better able to judge what analytical approach (or approaches) would be best suited to gain an insight and understanding of a particular genre of the music.
 The research was undertaken by DMU Professors Simon Emmerson and Leigh Landy with musicologist and programmer Dr Pierre Couprie and doctoral student Mike Gatt.
-A number of new extensions, developments and refinements resulted in a newly developed software application ('E-Analyse' derived from Pierre Couprie's 'iAnalyse'), a book on electroacoustic-music analysis, and a web site, 'eOrema', containing articles and example analyses.
+A number of new extensions, developments and refinements resulted in a newly developed software application ('E-Analyse' derived from Pierre Couprie's 'iAnalyse'), the book Widening the Horizon of Electroacoustic Music Analysis (Cambridge University Press, 2016) , and a web site, 'eOrema', containing articles and example analyses.

 W: Cambridge University Press